-- Layman: unknowledgeable compared to experts or proficient persons, with no particular expertise; - Proficient: knowledgeable in that they are familiar with the security behaviour of the product or system type; - Expert: familiar with the underlying algorithms, protocols, hardware, structures, security behaviour, principles and concepts of security employed, techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. implemented in the product or system type; - Multiple experts: experts from different fields of expertise are required to perform distinct steps of the attack.

-- Knowledge of the TOE

-- Public: e.g. gained from the Internet; - Restricted: knowledge that is controlled within the developer organisation and shared with other organisations under a non-disclosure agreement; - Sensitive: e.g. knowledge that is shared between discrete teams within the developer organisation, access to which is constrained only to members of the specified teams; - Critical: e.g. knowledge that is known by only a few individuals, access to which is very tightly controlled on a strict need to know basis and individual undertaking.
+- Layman: attacker with no particular expertise, unknowledgeable compared to Experts or Proficient persons; - Proficient: knowledgeable in that they are familiar with the security behaviour of the product type; - Expert: familiar with the underlying algorithms, protocols, hardware, structures, security behaviour, relevant security principles and concepts, techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. implemented in the product type; - Multiple expert: many fields of expertise are required to perform distinct steps of the attack, such as side-channel attacks expertise and software attack expertise. - Knowledge of the TOE (i.e. knowledge of specifications, design information, guidance documentation, source code) - Public: information in the public domain; - Restricted: knowledge that is controlled within the developer organization (only accessible to some employees on need-to-know basis) and shared with other organizations under a Non-Disclosure Agreement (NDA).
+The information security policy of the developer could be considered as appropriate evidence to justify the usage of this level in a real TEE evaluation.
+No site audit is required as part of the TEE Security Evaluation Methodology; - Sensitive: knowledge that is shared between discrete teams within the developer organization (e.g. security team or cryptographic team only), access to which is limited to authorized members of the specified teams.
+Sensitive knowledge of the TOE requires developer's site audit, which should allow gaining confidence in the security measures applied by the developer and on the actual protection of the assets.
+Independent site audit against ISO 27001, from CC or EMVCo certification bodies could be accepted to justify the usage of this level in a real TEE evaluation provided the audit covers the TEE assets under evaluation; - Critical: knowledge that is known by few individuals only (duly cleared employees who have access to the cryptographic algorithms for instance), access to which is tightly controlled and tracked on a strict need-to-know basis under individual NDA.
+Critical knowledge would provide 6 and 5 points in identification and exploitation phases, respectively.
+However, Critical knowledge of the TOE is not reachable under the current TEE Security Evaluation Methodology (third-party site audits are not sufficient to reach this level).